rifqifazzam/OCR-Discord-Bot/README.md

 # OCR Discord Bot

 This is a simple Discord bot that can recognize text from images and post the results in a text message.
 It uses Tesseract OCR engine for text recognition and can split long text into multiple messages to comply with Discord's message length limit.
-It's an improved version of [arushnath28](https://medium.com/@arushnath28/creating-a-text-recognition-discord-bot-ocr-using-discord-js-ae45668a64b7) OCR Bot
+It's an improved version of [arushnath28](https://medium.com/@arushnath28/creating-a-text-recognition-discord-bot-ocr-using-discord-js-ae45668a64b7)

 # Installation
 1. Clone this repository or download the files as a ZIP archive.